sematext/docs/docs/guide/integrations-guide.md

 ### Monitoring

-When creating a monitoring app two steps are required, package installation and client configuration setup.
+When creating a monitoring app two steps are required, package installation and agent configuration setup.

 #### Package Installation

-You need to add Sematext repository and install SPM client package.
+You need to add Sematext repository and install SPM monitoring agent.
 It is available for various Linux distributions as well as infrastructure orchestration tools like Ansible, Puppet, and Chef.
-Chose your distribution and install required packages.
-Once installed, move to the next step, that is, client configuration setup
+Choose your distribution and install required packages.
+Once installed, move to the next step, that is, agent configuration setup

-#### Client Configuration Setup
+#### Agent Configuration Setup

 Sematext Monitor agent collects performance metrics of your application (Solr, Elasticsearch, HBase...).
 It can run in two different modes: In-process as a javaagent or Standalone as a separate process.
 The benefit of the In-process mode is a bit simpler initial setup and ability to see data on tracing related reports.
 The benefit of Standalone is that later SPM Monitor upgrades don't require you to restart your application and SPM Monitor not having any effect on your app (since it runs in its own process).